parthagrawal9/SpotifyReplicaUI/README.md

             - It includes form for adding new song and artist.

+            - While adding a new song, user can also add a new artist(in a popup form) without redirecting to any other page.

             - Validations are implemented and are listed below in this document

         3. login (signup) (path: localhost:4200/#/signup)